semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 Shades of the same color have a value ranging from 50 to 800, depending on its tone.
 Each shade has recommendations for use based on [Huetone's contrast ratio calculation](https://huetone.ardov.me/).

+@import base-tokens

 @## Semantic tokens

-This is the list of tokens and components for the default Intergalactic theme.
+There is a list of tokens for components and charts for the default Intergalactic theme.

 @import design-tokens